Thursday, September 20, 2012

 Bluz: Hold on, let me find out.

-I know I had just gotten back from Nebraska but I now certain that I wasn’t in Kansas anymore.
+I know I had just gotten back from the Great Plains but I knew for certain that I wasn’t in Kansas anymore.

 On one hand, working there gave me the perfect chance to start selling some blues.
 I got on the horn with Alligator Records in Chicago and began getting promos sent to us for every new release and set up an expanded blues section.
 I had to go through independent wholesalers to get it because our company didn’t keep a wide enough selection in their warehouse stock.